Skip to Main Content

 Our past students are now Fashion Designers, Textile Designers, Graphic Designers, Product Designers, and Interior Designers having gone on to universities such as Central Saint Martin’s to study Fashion, University of Huddersfield to study Textiles, Leeds University to study Textile Design and Interior Design.
 Some even now work for companies such as Abbercrombie and Fitch in America as Fashion Designers and Monsoon as trainee buyers!

 Throughout the course there will be visits to museums, art galleries and universities.
-There is also an optional trip to Barcelona.
+There is also an optional international trip.

 Related Courses